Procurement specialists are jacks of all trades.

-Difference between procurement and purchasing
+What’s the difference between procurement and purchasing?

 The purchasing process may include:

-- Approving expenditure requests.
+- Approving expenditure requests

-- Issuing purchase orders.
+- Issuing purchase orders

-- Accepting and verifying goods and services.
+- Accepting and verifying goods and services

-- Creating packing slips for purchases.
+- Creating packing slips for purchases

-- Processing payment to suppliers.
+- Processing payment to suppliers

 In year one, retail businesses spend 31% of their budgets on raw materials, inventory, and suppliers alone.